3 February 2020

 LGNZ’s view on the Productivity Commission’s findings and recommendations.

 This guidance document is designed to provide councils with support, and a consistent approach, for regularly assessing the exposure of their infrastructure to sea level rise and inland flood risk.
 To read a summary click here.

 An analysis of issues identified by councils giving effect to the National Policy Statement on Urban Development Capacity.

-Published: May 30, 2019
+30 May 2019

 The RMA is New Zealand’s flagship environmental legislation and its implementation is highly devolved.
 Achieving the purpose of the Act – the sustainable management of natural and physical resources – is dependent on the quality of that implementation.
-Monitoring and reporting on the activities and performance of agencies charged with applying the Act is pivotal to understanding our nation’s stewardship of the environment and to reviewing and validating the institutional arrangements in place to carry out that important role.

 Legal opinion from Jack Hodder QC, gauging the litigation risks that councils face by choosing to recognise or ignore climate change-related risks in their decision-making.

-Published: February 28, 2019
+28 February 2019

 #localismNZ: Bringing power to the people explains the rationale behind localism and responds to commonly heard objections.
 This essay explains how unusual New Zealand's centralism is when compared internationally.
 New Zealand's councils have limited fiscal autonomy.
-Their mandate is also much more restricted that local government in other parts of the world.

 31 January 2019